Hodapp87/kaggle-titanic/README.md

 Code for [my attempts](https://www.kaggle.com/hodapp) at the [Titanic competition](https://www.kaggle.com/c/titanic) on Kaggle.

-Thus far, this is just a `shell.nix` to set up a Python environment, and some scratch work that loads the data via Pandas, removes some features, and uses logistic regression and a random forest classifier from scikit-learn.

 This assumes that the `train.csv` and `test.csv` from Kaggle are already in the local directory.

+So far this contains:

+- A `shell.nix` to set up a Python environment
+- Some early scratch work in `scratch.py` to load data in Pandas, do some feature transformation, and build models for logistic regression and a random forest classifier.
+- A Jupyter notebook that copies most of the above and has a variety of other exploration.